- 1. Audit Existing Assets & Consider Your Current Organizational Structure

 After you wrap up your review, you can start mapping out your asset library.

-2. Organize Your Asset Library For Your End-Users
+2. Organize Your Asset Library Around End-Users

 What makes sense to your teams & stakeholders?